SamuelB7/GYM-API/README.md

 ```sh
 npm run start:dev
 ```
-The server will be running at http://localhost:3000.
+The server will be running at http://localhost:3000

+## Documentation

+After starting the application, go to http://localhost:3000/documentation to check the documentation of the api endpoints

 ## License